In-Person classes are back!

 Please contact Professor Morris Driels on 831-402-4573 or email him at firstname.lastname@example.org

-The Introductory course covers the fundamental topics of Weaponeering including trajectory, accuracy, lethality, vulnerability and methodologies
+1. Fundamental topics of Weaponeering including trajectory, accuracy, lethality, vulnerability and methodologies to calculate effectiveness.

 Dr. Driels is Professor Emeritus of Mechanical Engineering at the U.S. Naval Postgraduate School in Monterey California, and worked with the JTCG/ME

 on a variety of topics in support of the JMEM for over twenty years.
 He taught a one quarter (11 weeks) Weaponeering course at NPS and has taught